Skin Reconstruction

 - Stop taking anti-inflammatories

 In some cases, pre-operative tests may be required.
-Furthermore, after the surgery you should arrange for a friend or relative to collect you from the clinic.
-You should also take some time off work, which is usually about one week.
+Furthermore, after the skin graft, you should arrange for a friend or relative to collect you from the clinic.
+You should also take some time off work, usually about one week.

-There are two main techniques for skin reconstruction surgery.
-Depending on what is involved, they can take the form of either split-thickness or full-thickness.
+There are two main techniques for a skin graft.
+Depending on what is involved, they can take the form of either split-thickness or full-thickness skin grafts.

-In a split-thickness graft procedure, the top layer of skin (the epidermis) is removed along with a portion of the deeper layer of skin.
-New skin is taken from other areas of the body, most commonly the thighs, abdomen, buttocks or flanks.
+In a split-thickness skin graft procedure, the top layer of skin (the epidermis) is removed along with a portion of the deeper layer of skin.
+The new skin graft is taken from other areas of the body, most commonly the thighs, abdomen, buttocks or flanks.
 This extremely thin layer of skin is then used to cover large areas.
-These skin reconstruction grafts tend to be the most fragile, and may appear paler than the adjoining skin.
+These skin reconstruction grafts tend to be the most fragile and may appear paler than the adjoining skin.

-A full-thickness graft involves removing all of the outer layer and the deeper layer (dermis) from the chosen donor area of the body.
+A full-thickness skin graft involves removing all of the outer layer and the deeper layer (dermis) from the chosen donor area of the body.
 This is typically the groin, forearm, abdomen or collarbone.
-The pieces of skin in this graft are smaller and thicker, usually used for small wounds.
-They also usually blend in better with the skin around them for a more pleasing aesthetic outcome.
+The pieces of skin in this skin graft are smaller and thicker, usually used for minor wounds.
+This form of skin reconstruction also usually blends in better with the skin around them for a more pleasing aesthetic outcome.

-Some discomfort is typical after any surgery, so you may wish to take pain relief medication.
+Skin graft healing is pretty simple.
+Some discomfort is typical after your skin graft surgery, so you may wish to take pain relief medication.
 It’s also important that you:

 - Keep the wounds as dry as possible